Airbag Deployment Systems

 Depending on the crash severity, the rate at which the airbags are deployed is decided by the airbag control unit.
 In the event of a crash, the crash sensor (an accelerometer) sends a signal to the airbag control unit.
 This control unit triggers the inflation device, which generates nitrogen gas by igniting a mixture of sodium azide (NaN3) and potassium nitrate (KNO3).
 The time between crash detection and complete deployment of the airbag is approximately 0.05 seconds.
 The airbag speed is about 200 mph, which itself can be harmful in certain cases.
 This has given rise to adaptive airbag systems that employ multiple inflators to produce either low-level or high-level deployments.
 These systems can adjust the airbag pressure depending on factors such as seat position, size of passenger, crash severity and seat belt use.

-Most systems use a weight sensor in the front passenger seat to determine if the seat is unoccupied.
-If it is, the passenger airbag will not deploy.
+Most systems use a weight sensor in the front passenger seat to determine if the seat is occupied.
+If it is not, the passenger airbag will not deploy.
 The weight sensor can also discriminate between children and adults who may be occupying the seat.
 The U.S. Federal Motor Vehicle Safety Standard 208 requires airbag deployment systems to detect whether a child is seated in the front passenger seat.
 Typically, airbag deployment will be suppressed if a sensor identifies a low-weight condition.
 Additionally some systems can detect child's safety seats that are equipped with special sensors as defined by the technical specification ISO/TS 22239.

 In 2012, Volvo became the first automotive manufacturer to introduce a Pedestrian Airbag System in its V40 model.
 It uses a pedestrian contact sensing system.
 When impact with a pedestrian is sensed, the hood opens from the back and an airbag is inflated over the windshield-wiper area.